 I learn so much every day in my job and there are lots of opportunities to develop and grow.
 Housing really is an under-rated sector, and the diversity of roles available is something that surprised me.
 The folks in the sector are a friendly and helpful bunch and all do their best to deliver great homes and services to tenants in all parts of Wales – wherever they work and whatever role they do.

-Sarah is a Policy and External Affairs Project Officer at Community Housing Cymru
+Sarah is a Policy and External Affairs Manager at Community Housing Cymru